Meet the Askin Psychotherapy Team

 As a gender-non-conforming clinician, I believe deeply that every person deserves access to affirming, compassionate, and culturally responsive medical and mental health care.
 My practice centers the experiences of LGBTQIA+ youth, adolescents, adults, and families, offering an accepting space to explore identity, relationships, and the complexities of growing up or living within marginalized communities.

 In addition to my individual therapy work, I serve on the social work team at the Children’s Hospital of Philadelphia, supporting young people and their families through moments of crisis, transition, and growth.
-I work with adolescents and adults across Pennsylvania, offering both in-person and telehealth sessions.
+I work with adolescents and adults across Pennsylvania via telehealth.

 My goal is to create a therapeutic environment where clients feel seen, supported, and empowered to define who they are and what they want for their lives.